Wzlim83/Wzlim83/README.md

 # 👋 Hi, I’m Ronnie
-👀 **Finance & Analytics Professional** with 13+ years of experience in credit risk, digital transformation, and data analytics.
+:briefcase: **Finance & Analytics Professional** with 13+ years of experience in credit risk, digital transformation, and data analytics.

 🌱 Currently upskilling in Python, SQL, Tableau, and Power BI.
 Passionate about using data to drive strategic decisions and improve processes.